Advertiser Disclosure

 2. Manhattanhenge

-Twice a year, the setting sun aligns perfectly with New York City’s grid streets, creating a sunset framed by concrete and glass skyscrapers that you’ve definitely seen pop up on your feed.
-You can still get a great photo of the centered sun for a few days on either side of official Manhattenhenge if the crowds are too much to bear.
+Twice a year, the setting sun aligns perfectly with New York City’s grid streets, creating a sunset framed by concrete and glass skyscrapers that you’ve seen pop up on your feed.
+You can still get a great photo of the centered sun on either side of the official Manhattenhenge for a few days if the crowds are too much to bear.

-Visit: The best cross-streets are 14th, 34th, 42nd, and 57th (they’re wide streets framed with architecturally beautiful buildings).
-Check the local news for best dates to catch it!
+Visit: The best cross streets are 14th, 34th, 42nd, and 57th (wide streets framed with architecturally beautiful buildings).
+Check the local news for the best dates to catch it!

 3. Wall Street

-Home to the financial district of NYC, you’ll find world-famous landmarks and beautiful architecture here.
+You’ll find world-famous landmarks and beautiful architecture at this site synonymous with America’s financial health.
 Don’t miss the New York Stock Exchange or the Charging Bull and Fearless Girl statues.
 The statues tend to get incredibly busy during the day, so go early if you want a good photo!

 Visit: Wall Street, New York, NY 10005